cardboardci/dockerfiles/docs/www/README.md

 # Introduction

-CardboardCI is a collection of several Docker images intended to be used for continuous integration.
-All of the images are pre-built and made available through the GitHub Container Registry, but built with the intentions to be usable to with any registry.
-These images are intended to upgrade automatically and enforce a series of constraints to ensure that they all behave similarly.
+CardboardCI is a collection of Docker images intended to be used for continuous integration.
+All of the images are pre-built and made available through the GitHub Container Registry.
+These images are intended to upgrade automatically and enforce a series of constraints to ensure consistent behaviour.

 ## Intentions